Real-Time QP Solvers: A Concise Review and Practical Guide Towards Legged Robots: Benchmarking and Practical Guide

 \section{Benchmarking and Practical Guide}

-The report~\cite{ProxQP,qpbenchmark} includes QPs from linear MPC tasks such as cart-pole balancing and humanoid walking.
-Fig. \ref{fig:qp_solver} reports results on a representative MPC instance ($n\approx216$, $m\approx392$), showing solve times over a 100-step simulation at two solver tolerances. \texttt{ProxQP} consistently outperformed other solvers in both speed and accuracy, maintaining low constraint violation and runtime even under tight tolerances ($\epsilon=10^{-6}$).
-OSQP~\cite{OSQP}, while fast at moderate accuracy, slowed significantly at high precision.
-Active-set methods, such as \texttt{qpOASES}, were significantly slower and exhibited poor scaling. \texttt{MOSEK} offered high accuracy but with a significantly higher computational cost.
-These results highlight \texttt{ProxQP}'s favorable trade-off between speed, accuracy, and robustness for mid-size MPC QPs common in robotics applications.
+The \texttt{qpbenchmark} suite~\cite{qpbenchmark} includes convex QPs derived from linear MPC tasks such as cart-pole balancing and humanoid walking.
+Fig.~\ref{fig:qp_solver} reports results on a representative MPC instance ($n\approx216$, $n_e+n_i\approx392$), showing solve times over a 100-step simulation at two solver tolerances.
+Reported results indicate that \texttt{ProxQP} achieves consistently low residuals and duality gaps at tighter tolerances, while maintaining stable solve times across the simulation.
+In contrast, \texttt{OSQP} remains competitive at moderate accuracy targets but typically requires more iterations to reach high-precision solutions, depending on problem scaling, termination criteria, and solver parameterization~\cite{qpbenchmark,ProxQP,OSQP}.